Is In-Context Learning Learning?: Ethics

 \section{Ethics}

 Our work is a large-scale exploration of ICL over synthetic data.
 We are unaware of any potential misuse of this research, albeit we could have overlooked something.
 The volume of data in our work likely had a very high carbon footprint.
 While we argue that releasing the code publicly will have more benefits to the community than potential harms, we have included disclaimers discouraging running the full suite.
-We expect this work to be a \textit{one-off} experimental work to determine ICL's feasibility as a learning paradigm, and thus our work incorporated various open and closed models.
-This would make the work comprehensive enough to also discourage re-running the full suite.
+We expect this work to be a \textit{one-off} experimental work to determine ICL's feasibility as a learning paradigm, and thus our work focused on various open and closed models.
+This should make the work comprehensive enough to also discourage re-running the full suite.
+We discuss limitations of our work in \appref{limitations}.